casperdbk/youtube-mix-remover/README.md

 How to use:
 TODO

+If you enjoy using the program feel free to [buy me a coffee](https://buymeacoffee.com/casperdbk)

 ## 📜 License
 This project is licensed under **CC BY-ND 4.0**.
 You can use and share it as long as you **credit the author**. **Modifications are not allowed**.